 Justin: A Poem To Autism

 Today, we live in dynamic times.
-Where a tweet can erupt a global urgency and voices are sabotaged for using free-thought.
-But the spoken word poetry is sculpting a revolution with GenZ and the stories of past resonating with today’s audiences.
+Where a tweet can erupt a global urgency and voices are sabotaged for using free thought,.
+But spoken word poetry is sculpting a revolution with GenZ and the stories of past resonate with today’s audiences.
 It is acquainting them with their roots and culture.

-The joy of experiencing poetry in motion, unadulterated by laws, asking questions which are imperative, flavoured with languages beyond English, laced with imperfections of everyday life, nudging you to think, allowing you to feel the past-present-future at once, smeared with emotions… is as close as we can come to free art.
-A tidal wave of poetry directed at creating change, community and cultural confluence.
+The joy of experiencing poetry in motion, unadulterated by-laws, asking questions which are imperative, flavored with languages beyond English, laced with imperfections of everyday life, nudging you to think, allowing you to feel the past-present-future at once, smeared with emotions… is as close as we can come to free art.
+A tidal wave of poetry directed at creating change, community, and cultural confluence.

 The ‘Wake Up’ Call

-The sheer intimacy that spoken word poetry provides is diametrically opposite to written word.
+The sheer intimacy that spoken word poetry provides is diametrically opposite to that of written word.
 A room full of audience, with feet and thoughts sunk into words.
 Drawn to an event, a moment perhaps.
 Allowing words to percolate into the veins.
-A modern day drug for poets.
-The addiction of which can only empower people and shape a better tomorrow.
+A modern-day drug for poets.
+The addition of this can only empower people and shape a better tomorrow.

-Siddharth Warrier, who doubles up as a doctor and a poet, shares in an interview with Forbes magazine.
+Siddharth Warrier, who doubles up as a doctor and a poet, shared this in an interview with Forbes magazine.
 He says, “It’s raw.
 You don’t need to work on it too much.
-If you try and write a sonnet about your emotions, you’ll spend so much time trying to structure it and lose the emotion.
+If you try to write a sonnet about your emotions, you’ll spend so much time trying to structure it and lose the emotion.
 In spoken words, the very things you feel are spoken words.”

 Alice In Anxiety Land

-Spoken word poetry has a plethora of things to offer to everyone.
-It allows people at the margins to not just speak but express themselves.
+Spoken word poetry has a plethora of things to offer everyone.
+It allows people at the margins to not just speak but also express themselves.
 It’s a world where verse finds a stage.
-And your own poetry is shared like a piece of pie with the rest.
+And your poetry is shaped like a piece of pie with the rest.
 The global pandemic didn’t cripple the voices of these poets.
-Technology waved its magic wand and brought these voices to the mobile screens, laptops, office meetings and more.
-The accessibility of this form, especially for the ones who couldn’t afford hefty tickets or travel to watch the poets perform live, became godsend through these tough times.
+Technology waved its magic wand and brought these voices to mobile screens, laptops, office meetings, and more.
+The accessibility of this form, especially for the ones who couldn’t afford hefty tickets or travel to watch the poets perform live, became a godsend through these tough times.
 It even propelled many others to take up this art.

 What It Feels Like To Be A Transgender